-iPSC Generation from Patient Samples
+iPSC Generation Services

 For iPSC generation from patient fibroblasts, customers will need to provide 1 x 10^6 cells.